s-mcdonald/json/README.md

 ```

 #### Serialize from methods
-Yo can also serialize values from your getter methods.
-The method can be also private or protected and PHPJson will extract the value from it.
+You can also serialize values from your getter methods.
+The method can be public protected or private and `PHPJson` will extract the value from it.
 ```php
 class User
 {